nkc-137/nkc-137.github.io/projects.md

 <img src="assets/flow_chart.jpg" width="70%" height="70%">
 </p>

 The project involves generation of training data to performing feature engineering and final development of machine learning pipeline to efficiently predict microstructural information from flow curve of the material.
+Good results were obtained in the project and I am

 ### 2. Internship at Indian Institute of Sciences, Bengaluru
 I was selected for [Summer Research Fellowship Programme (SRFP)](http://web-japps.ias.ac.in:8080/fellowship2017/lists/result.jsp), 2017 to work as a research intern in the materials engineering department of [Indian Institue of Science, Bengaluru](http://materials.iisc.ac.in/).